HL7/davinci-crd/input/pagecontent/background.md

 ##### Hook actions
 When a server responds to a CDS hook, one of the possible actions is to allow the user to [invoke a SMART App](https://cds-hooks.hl7.org/1.0/#link).
 Support for this option by payer systems is optional.
 Doing so allows the payer to provide a custom user interface to complete forms, navigate through decision support, review subsets of EHR and/or payer data, etc.  The Da Vinci [Documentation Templates and Rules](http://www.hl7.org/fhir/us/davinci-dtr) implementation guide provides additional guidance and expectations on the use of CDS Hook cards to launch SMART Apps and how payer-provided SMART Apps should function.

+### Architectural approach
+The approach taken to meet the requirements of the Coverage Requirements Discovery use-case was selected after evaluating the various interoperability choices provided by FHIR.
+Specifically, the project team evaluated the possible architectural approaches as described in the HRex specification's [Approaches to Exchanging FHIR Data]({{site.data.fhir.ver.hrex}}/exchanging.html) guide.
+The following bullets describe the path choices driven by use-case requirements:

+* *Direct Connection* - Yes, it was presumed that EHR systems could connect directly either with the payer or with a payer-provided service
+* *Consumer initiates?* - Yes - the clinical system needing decision support would trigger the support, because only the clinical system would know when support was needed.
+* *Human intervention?* - No - there was no expectation that a human would need to be involved on the data source (payer) side to determine what guidance should be provided back.
+The requirement was for real-time guidance, which meant any guidance provided had to be automatic.
+* *Is data pre-existing?* - No - in decision support, we're generating context-specific guidance that didn't previously exist, even if some of the resources pointed to might have been pre-existing
+* *CDS-hooks?* - Yes - CDS hooks was a good fit for the workflow we needed.
+There was no need to define custom operations or messages to meet our use-cases